 House Bill 263 – The Fresh Start Act.
 Prohibits almost all state licensing boards from prohibiting those with criminal records, who are five or more years past conviction, prison or probation from being denied an occupational license that are required for almost 20% of all jobs in Ohio.
 (Effective 10/9/21)

 House Bill 409 – Cleans up regulations regarding attendance and absence tracking for Ohio e-schools.
-Additional provisions were added to waive a number requirements for the 2020-2021 school year due to issues with the COVID related shutdown of schools in Ohio.
+Additional provisions were added to waive a number of requirements for the 2020-2021 school year due to issues with the COVID related shutdown of schools in Ohio.
 (Effective 1/7/21 and 4/12/21)

 House Bill 796